bernskioldmedia/Ilmenite-Cookie-Consent/README.md

 `ilcc_tracker_settings_enabled` - Return false to disable the tracker customization settings screen.

+`ilcc_is_active_on_page` - Return false to hide the banner from loading.
+Can be used to prevent the banner from loading on certain pages or templates.

 ## Translations
 Included in the package are complete translations for the following languages: